 General Counsel & Legal Policy Division

-The General Counsel and Legal Policy Division (GCLPD) is responsible for (1) establishing and maintaining a legal framework for the executive branch ethics program, and (2) providing assistance to the President and Senate in the Presidential appointment process.
+The General Counsel and Legal Policy Division (GCLPD) is responsible for (1) establishing and maintaining a legal framework for the executive branch ethics program, (2) providing assistance to the President and Senate in the Presidential appointment process; and (3) managing the incumbent public financial disclosure program.

 Ethics Law and Policy Branch

 The Ethics Law and Policy Branch (ELPB) develops, drafts, and issues all executive branch ethics regulations.
-ELPB also reviews agency specific regulations supplementing executive branch ethical standards.
+ELPB also reviews agency-specific regulations supplementing executive branch ethical standards.
 When appropriate, ELPB drafts recommendations for changes in the conflicts of interest and ethics statutes.
 ELPB sets forth executive branch-wide policy and interpretive guidance of the executive branch ethics laws and regulations.
-To promote consistent interpretation and application of the ethics laws, regulations, and policy guidance across the entire executive branch, ELPB publishes written guidance in the form of Legal Advisories.
+ELPB also publishes written guidance in the form of Legal Advisories to promote consistent interpretation and application of the ethics laws, regulations, and policy guidance across the entire executive branch.

 Presidential Nominations Branch